grammarware/slps/topics/exercises/README.txt

-while4	 - small step semantics for While (+ a DCG parser) while5   - typed While in Prolog while6   - While evaluation in Haskell (incomplete) while7   - While evaluation in Haskell (complete)
+while4	 - small step semantics for While (+ a DCG parser) while5   - typed While in Prolog while6   - While evaluation in Haskell (incomplete) while7   - While evaluation in Haskell (complete, big step operational) while8   - While execution in Haskell (complete, denotational)

 xml1	 - a DCG parser for XML subset (elements only) xml2	 - a DCG parser for XML subset (elements and attributes)